 Prior residence of NOR juvenile steelhead in rearing habitats may offset the supposed size-based competitive advantage of HOR juveniles.
-Although not shown specifically in steelhead, the advantage of prior residence has been documented in coho salmon, where lab experiments have shown that intruders had to have a ≥6% length advantage to be equally matched against prior residents (Rhodes and Quinn 1998).
+Although not shown specifically in steelhead, the advantage of prior residence has been documented in coho salmon, where lab experiments have shown that intruders had to have a \geq 6% length advantage to be equally matched against prior residents (Rhodes and Quinn 1998).
 Familiarity with the early rearing environment has also been shown to enhance the competitive ability of Chinook salmon reared in seminatural environments compared to hatchery settings (Madison et al. 2015).
 Since NOR juveniles are most likely resident prior to HOR releases, they will be more familiar with the habitat and will not have to overcome the greater cost of finding a new territory versus defending a territory and resources already held (Tatara and Berejikian 2012).
 Prior dominance in agonistic contests, e.g., when defending territories, may also confer an advantage to wild fish, as prior winning experience strongly influences competitive success (Rhodes and Quinn 1998).
 Paired dominance lab experiments on steelhead fry have shown that after initial dyadic contests, no subordinate individuals became dominant, despite obtaining size advantages sufficient to assume dominance in the initial contests (Abbott et al. 1985).
 The prior residence effect may partly explain why despite being significantly larger than the wild steelhead smolts, hatchery smolts released into Abernathy Creek, Washington, did not displace wild fish (Hill et al. 2006).

 Rearing environment can also affect behavioural development and thus competitive ability of juvenile steelhead, but there is equivocal evidence for these effects favouring either NOR or HOR fish (Tatara and Berejikian 2012).
-Artificial hatchery rearing environments can cause phenotypic differences between hatchery and wild populations (Einum and Fleming 2001; Weber and Fausch 2003; Kostow 2009; Tatara and Berejikian 2012; and see section "Hypothesis G2: Domestication Selection: Maladaptation of HOR fish after release into the natural environment leads to reduced survival, growth or reproduction in HOR (and NOR after HOR-NOR interbreeding).
-Selection for traits that were beneficial in the hatchery environment reduce maximum recruits produced per spawner in adult HOR spawning naturally (and in NOR fish after HOR-NOR interbreeding)).
+Artificial hatchery rearing environments can cause phenotypic differences between hatchery and wild populations (Einum and Fleming 2001; Weber and Fausch 2003; Kostow 2009; Tatara and Berejikian 2012; and section "Hypothesis G2: Inbreeding depression").
 Hatchery steelhead fry reared in habitat enriched tanks were competitively superior to those reared in conventional hatchery tanks (Berejikian et al. 2000).
 While this indicates a phenotypic response to exposure to natural environments, enriched hatchery environments do not improve post-release growth or survival (Tatara et al. 2009).
 Hatchery juveniles are generally more aggressive, attributable to genetic and environmental differences, e.g., rearing at high density (Einum and Fleming 2001; Weber and Fausch 2003; Kostow 2009; Tatara and Berejikian 2012).
 Increased aggressiveness may result in a temporary competitive advantage to released HOR juveniles (Kostow 2009; Tatara and Berejikian 2012), potentially compensating for prior residence effects.
 However, hatchery-reared juveniles show decreased responses to predators (Einum and Fleming 2001) as aggressive behaviours make HOR more visible to predators and thus lower their survival (Kostow 2009; Tatara and Berejikian 2012).
 In addition, the hatchery rearing environment may cause differences in feeding behaviour that results in slower growth of HOR juveniles upon release, which could result in their reduced survival (Einum and Fleming 2001; Kostow 2009; Tatara and Berejikian 2012).